HareKrishanaMishra787/Increase-Insta-Follower-Bot/README.md

 📌 About
 This project is an Instagram Auto-Follower Bot built using Python and Selenium.
 It automates the process of logging into Instagram, navigating to a specific account, scraping its followers, and sending follow requests.

-⚡ Features
+⚡ Features <br>
-✅ Automated login to Instagram
+✅ Automated login to Instagram <br>
-✅ Fetch followers of a target account
+✅ Fetch followers of a target account  <br>
-✅ Scroll through followers list dynamically
+✅ Scroll through followers list dynamically  <br>
-✅ Auto-follow detected users
+✅ Auto-follow detected users  <br>
-✅ Handles pop-ups & errors gracefully
+✅ Handles pop-ups & errors gracefully  <br>

 🛠️ Tech Stack
 Language: Python 🐍